 In the late 90s we contracted with a suspension development company in the UK to develop a proper shock and spring setup for the DeLorean to improve handling performance, and in doing so it also lowered the car.
 The owner of the UK company was an engineer on the DeLorean project at Lotus back in the day, and he had a DeLorean for his testing and evaluation during the project.
 He also couldn’t recall why it was so “nose high”, but was able to test the stock components and determined the steel used was rather poor quality – in his words, typical of UK mass-produced coil springs of that era – undoubtedly a cost saving measure.
 Keep in mind that back in the day if the original DMC could save $1 per spring, that was $4 per car - multiply that by 150,000 (the planned 30,000 cars per year for five years) and you're up to $600,000 - that $1 savings adds up.

 This new spring design is now manufactured exclusively for us here in the USA by Eibach.
 We don't sell "fronts only" on the springs - quality suspension systems are designed for all four corners of the car, and these are no exception.
-The shocks themselves are manufactured for us in the UK by a similarly well-known suspension company.
 The photos below show the typical difference between a "stock" ride height DeLorean and one that has been upgraded with our modern Eibach springs and shock absorbers.

 By eliminating the nose-high attitude of the car, you reduce front end lift at speed and reduce body roll in the corners.
 It also corrects the "Bump Steer" problem caused by the awkward angle of the tie rods from the steering rack to the steering knuckles.
 Our suspension upgrade lowers the rear just a bit (as shown below) and then lowers the front enough to make the car level, front and rear.
 You'll love the difference in the curves and on the highway.